NensiH/Social_media_impact/Technology.md

-# Technologies Used
+# Social Media Impact Technologies

+## Data Gathering
+Two data sets will be utilized to determine the relationship between social media engagment and suicide rates in the US
+* Suicide US data CSV file from Kaggle
+* Social media usage CSV file from Pew Research

 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Further analysis will be completed using Python in Jupyter Notebooks.

 ## Database Storage

-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+PostgresSQL was used tor the ERD flowchart and database.
+The cleaned and transformed data will be loaded into structured tables.

 ## Machine Learning
+Multiple linear regression model will be used to explore the relationship between social media usage and suicide rates by generation in the United States.
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+Tableu will be used to create the dashboard and data story.